Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/content/reboot.md

 ### Blockquote

-// TODO LM
-The default `margin` on blockquotes is `1em 40px`, so we reset that to `0 0 1rem` for something more consistent with other elements.
+The default `margin` on blockquotes is `1em 40px`, so we reset that to `0 0 16px` for something more consistent with other elements.

 <div class="bd-example">
   <blockquote class="blockquote">